 Over the years, the DG Murray Trust, Atlantic Philanthropies, the ELMA Foundation, M·A·C AIDS, the Community Agency for Social Enquiry (with funding from USAID) and UNICEF South Africa have been supporting this work.

-Current project team: Paula Proudlock, Lucy Jamieson and Lizette Berry.
+Current project team: Paula Proudlock, Lucy Jamieson, Lizette Berry and Kath Hall.

 For more information and resources on the Children's Act, visit the Law reform page.

 Budgeting for social welfare in South Africa’s nine provinces, 2010/11 – 2016/17